 Bruce Yoder served as the Association Director of Grants and Proposals at the YMCA here in Richmond.
 He served as the primary speech writer in the early years of Mary Sue Terry’s first term as Attorney General for the Commonwealth of Virginia.
 He’s written books and articles on a variety of topics.
 He helped to direct five capital campaigns and both branch and association-wide annual support campaigns, securing more than $1 million annually to support youth programs and services.
 His specialties include grant writing, capital campaigns, annual campaigns, and campaign strategy.

 Bill Blume discovered his love for the written word while in high school and has been writing ever since.
-His debut novel Gidion’s Hunt was published last year by Fable Press.
+He’s the author of the young adult Gidion Keep, Vampire Hunter series.
+The latest book in the series Gidion’s Blood was published earlier this year by Diversion Books.
 His short stories have been in many fantasy anthologies and various ezines.
 Just like the father figure in his first novel, Bill works as a 911 dispatcher for Henrico County Police and has done so for more than a decade.
 He’s also a board member for James River Writers and served as the board’s chair in 2013.

 Joshua Paul Cane has been a member, volunteer and cheering section of JRW since 2007.
 As a web developer, he lends his skills to JRW by helping with its current website and planning its future.
 Word-wise, a short story of his was recently published in an anthology and he is working on a novel.